resurfaceio/logger-ebpf/CONTRIBUTING.md

 Start with latest Ubuntu Noble (24.04.1 or later) on Intel x86 (64-bit).

-⚠️ ARM and Apple Silicon are not supported or recommended yet*
+⚠️ ARM and Apple Silicon are not supported or recommended yet* (see notes)

 Install required Go version:
 ```bash